-74. Where a disciplinary officer dismisses a charge, he shall record the reason for the dismissal of the charge.
+74. Where a disciplinary officer dismisses a charge, the disciplinary officer must record the reason for the dismissal of the charge.

 Punishments

 75.-(1) Where a junior disciplinary officer finds an accused guilty of a charge, the junior disciplinary officer may award one of the following punishments: